This feature originally appeared in the February 2016 issue of FourFourTwo.

 “No, I never was a hammer-thrower,” says Sven-Goran Eriksson.
 The 68-year-old manager of Shenzhen FC pauses and then, down a phone line from a holiday in Panama, he starts to laugh.
 “But oh yes, I remember them saying I was.”

-Over 15 years on from his arrival as England coach, the Swede is talking about the reaction to his appointment as the Three Lions’ first foreign manager.
+Over 15 years on from his arrival as England coach, the Swede spoke to FFT in 2016 about the reaction to his appointment as the Three Lions’ first foreign manager.
 Or rather, the overreaction to it from certain sections of the press.

-“I guessed some of them weren’t going to be my friends,” he tells FourFourTwo.
+“I guessed some of them weren’t going to be my friends,” he told FourFourTwo.
 “I didn’t read much of it.
 I thought it’d be better if I didn’t.”

 For a while, that seemed to be the safest course of action.
 In the three months between Kevin Keegan’s resignation in a Wembley toilet and Eriksson’s first day at work in Soho Square, a group of former international players, football administrators, journalists and supporters queued up to knock down the notion of England looking abroad.
 At the start, even Eriksson concurred.